Sakshi-502/SQL-Portfolio-Project-on-Online-Book-store-/README.md

 Database Management:
 Learning how to design databases, manage relationships between tables using foreign keys, and handle data constraints effectively.

-SQL Proficiency: The project covers 11 basic and 9 advanced queries.
+This project covers basic as well as advanced queries.

 It demonstrates the use of JOINs (Inner and Left) to merge datasets, aggregations (SUM, COUNT, AVG) to derive business insights, and advanced techniques like COALESCE to manage missing values and calculate stock levels.